gatity/camunda-csharp-client/csharp-client/docs/JobDefinitionApi.md

         {
             Configuration config = new Configuration();
             config.BasePath = "http://localhost:8080/engine-rest";
+            // Configure HTTP basic authorization: basicAuth
+            config.Username = "YOUR_USERNAME";
+            config.Password = "YOUR_PASSWORD";

             // create instances of HttpClient, HttpClientHandler to be reused later with different Api classes HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new JobDefinitionApi(httpClient, config, httpClientHandler);
-            var jobDefinitionId = jobDefinitionId_example;  // string | Filter by job definition id. (optional)
+            var jobDefinitionId = "jobDefinitionId_example";  // string | Filter by job definition id. (optional)
-            var activityIdIn = activityIdIn_example;  // string | Only include job definitions which belong to one of the passed and comma-separated activity ids. (optional) var processDefinitionId = processDefinitionId_example;  // string | Only include job definitions which exist for the given process definition id. (optional) var processDefinitionKey = processDefinitionKey_example;  // string | Only include job definitions which exist for the given process definition key. (optional) var jobType = jobType_example;  // string | Only include job definitions which exist for the given job type.
-See the [User Guide](https://docs.camunda.org/manual/7.17/user-guide/process-engine/the-job-executor/#job-creation) for more information about job types. (optional) var jobConfiguration = jobConfiguration_example;  // string | Only include job definitions which exist for the given job configuration.
+            var activityIdIn = "activityIdIn_example";  // string | Only include job definitions which belong to one of the passed and comma-separated activity ids. (optional) var processDefinitionId = "processDefinitionId_example";  // string | Only include job definitions which exist for the given process definition id. (optional) var processDefinitionKey = "processDefinitionKey_example";  // string | Only include job definitions which exist for the given process definition key. (optional) var jobType = "jobType_example";  // string | Only include job definitions which exist for the given job type.
+See the [User Guide](https://docs.camunda.org/manual/7.21/user-guide/process-engine/the-job-executor/#job-creation) for more information about job types. (optional) var jobConfiguration = "jobConfiguration_example";  // string | Only include job definitions which exist for the given job configuration.
 For example: for timer jobs it is the timer configuration. (optional) var active = true;  // bool? | Only include active job definitions.
 Value may only be `true`, as `false` is the default behavior. (optional) var suspended = true;  // bool? | Only include suspended job definitions.
 Value may only be `true`, as `false` is the default behavior. (optional) var withOverridingJobPriority = true;  // bool? | Only include job definitions that have an overriding job priority defined.
 The only effective value is `true`.
-If set to `false`, this filter is not applied. (optional) var tenantIdIn = tenantIdIn_example;  // string | Only include job definitions which belong to one of the passed and comma-separated tenant ids. (optional) var withoutTenantId = true;  // bool? | Only include job definitions which belong to no tenant.
+If set to `false`, this filter is not applied. (optional) var tenantIdIn = "tenantIdIn_example";  // string | Only include job definitions which belong to one of the passed and comma-separated tenant ids. (optional) var withoutTenantId = true;  // bool? | Only include job definitions which belong to no tenant.
 Value may only be `true`, as `false` is the default behavior. (optional) var includeJobDefinitionsWithoutTenantId = true;  // bool? | Include job definitions which belong to no tenant.
 Can be used in combination with `tenantIdIn`.
-Value may only be `true`, as `false` is the default behavior. (optional) var sortBy = sortBy_example;  // string | Sort the results lexicographically by a given criterion.
-Must be used in conjunction with the sortOrder parameter. (optional) var sortOrder = sortOrder_example;  // string | Sort the results in a given order.
+Value may only be `true`, as `false` is the default behavior. (optional) var sortBy = "jobDefinitionId";  // string | Sort the results lexicographically by a given criterion.
+Must be used in conjunction with the sortOrder parameter. (optional) var sortOrder = "asc";  // string | Sort the results in a given order.
 Values may be asc for ascending order or desc for descending order.
 Must be used in conjunction with the sortBy parameter. (optional) var firstResult = 56;  // int? | Pagination of results.
 Specifies the index of the first result to return. (optional) var maxResults = 56;  // int? | Pagination of results.
 Specifies the maximum number of results to return.
 Will return less results if there are no more results left. (optional)